-Establishing an international standard for the safe management of tailings storage facilities
+Establishing an international standard for the safer management of tailings storage facilities

 Global Tailings Review